Book cover

 }

 The implementation of both classes is very simple.
-We implemented just the minimum for the program to compile.
-Note, for example, that getTotal just returns 0.0.
-Despite this, we achieved our goal in the red state: we have now a test that compiles, runs, and fails!
+We have implemented just the bare minimum for the program to compile.
+For instance, getTotal merely returns 0.0.
+Nevertheless, we have achieved our goal in the red state: we now have a test that compiles, runs, and fails!

-Green State: The previous test can be seen as a specification for what we need to implement in ShoppingCart.
-So let’s do that:
+Green State: The previous test serves as a specification for what we need to implement in ShoppingCart.
+Let’s implement it as follows:

 public class ShoppingCart {